 Sadly, Mockler passed away in 1991, but Gillette's success during his two-decade reign directly resulted from his management.
 Investing in this great company during Mockler's tenure would have given you a return more than six times greater than the general market's.

-When you find a great company, your investment thesis should be a no-brainer: Back up the truck.
+Still, when you find a great company, your investment thesis should be a no-brainer: Back up the truck.
 Buffett made sure that Berkshire did exactly that with Gillette shares.
 Even the world's greatest investor knows that opportunities like this come every so often.
 When they do, Buffett bets big.
+You should, too.